The Need For Cat Friendly Practices

 - Cats often do not travel well.

-- Cats do not fell safe when they are away from their normal home territory.
+- Cats do not feel safe when they are away from their normal home territory.

 - Cats are highly sensitive to unusual sights, sounds and smells.